-As the Dean of Marshall University’s College of Engineering and Computer Sciences (CECS), it is my distinct pleasure to welcome you.
+As the Interim Dean of the College of Engineering and Computer Sciences (CECS) at Marshall University, I would like to welcome you to the college.

-Whether you’re exploring our web-site or walking around campus, the signs of CECS’s growth are obvious.
-Our college has had an average student growth of 20%, and our faculty and staff have grown accordingly since opening the Arthur Weisberg Family Engineering Laboratories on the Huntington campus, a state-of-the-art building in 2008.
-Along with the many unique assets and advanced opportunities for students in Marshall University, the Arthur Weisberg Family Applied Engineering Complex was designed with a magnificent, eye-catching and very welcoming centralized atrium that serves as window into the building.
-Faculty offices are intermingled among the departments as well as the many collaboration stations located outside the faculty offices.
-The collaboration stations are integrated with cutting-edge technology that promotes unprecedented student/faculty interaction opportunities.
-This complex houses one of very few advanced materials testing labs in the region and in the nation.
+Whether you’re exploring our web-site or walking around campus, the signs of CECS’ growth are obvious.
+Our college is housed in the Arthur Weisberg Family Applied Engineering Complex, supplemented by the Arthur Weisberg Family Applied Engineering Complex, both state of the art research and learning facilities.
+Faculty offices and classrooms are located throughout the first 3 floors of the building.
+In front of the faculty offices are collaboration stations where groups of students can meet with faculty or their classmates to discuss research, homework, or advising.
+The collaboration stations are integrated with state-of-the-art technology that promotes student/faculty interaction opportunities.
+This building houses one of a very few advanced materials testing labs in the region and in the nation.
 Our faculty is comprised of professionals who not only are respected and successful in their fields of study, but who also are dedicated to the pursuit and dissemination of knowledge in all its forms.
 CECS students have the benefit of daily interaction with their professors, who pride themselves on being available for questions, discussion, and continued mentorship of students.
-That’s something you won’t find everywhere, but we believe it is an important part of our collective mission here.

-We hope that you find all the information you need here, and encourage you to check back with us often for updates.
-As always, please don’t hesitate to contact any of us with your questions or comments.
+We hope that you find all the information you need here, and we encourage you to check back with us often for updates.
+As always, please do not hesitate to contact any of us with your questions or comments.

 - CECS will be a recognized leader in practice-oriented teaching and applied research.